 France is home to some of the world’s most revered wine regions, and it’s the birthplace of countless foundational cooking techniques.
 So it’s no surprise that many American restaurateurs look to this country for inspiration when crafting ambitious concepts.
-These 12 Wine Spectator Restaurant Award–winning brasseries, bistros and fine-dining rooms have successfully transported classic French dining experiences, with top wines and authentic dishes.
-The destinations in this guide are just a small sampling of the more than 350 Restaurant Award winners serving French cuisine across the country.
+These eight Wine Spectator Restaurant Award–winning brasseries, bistros and fine-dining rooms have successfully transported classic French dining experiences, along with top wines.
+The destinations in this guide are just a small sampling of the nearly 300 Restaurant Award winners serving French cuisine across the country.

-To check out more wine-and-food destinations around the world, see Wine Spectator’s nearly 3,800 Restaurant Award–winning picks, including the 100 Grand Award recipients worldwide that hold our highest honor.
+To check out more wine-and-food destinations around the world, see Wine Spectator’s more than 2,900 Restaurant Award–winning picks, including the 97 Grand Award recipients worldwide that hold our highest honor.

 Do you have a favorite you’d like to see on this list?
 Send your recommendations to email@example.com.
 We want to hear from you!

 Note: Opening hours and menus are subject to change as the industry continues to adjust to evolving regulations.

 Fairmont Grand Del Mar, 5200 Grand Del Mar Way, San Diego, Calif.